 Chairman of the German Freethinkers League was Max Sievers, who was arrested by the Gestapo in 1943 and executed.

-Also in 1933 the Nazis negotiated the Reichskonkordat with the Vatican, with the future Pope Pius XII signing.
-The Concordat with an organisation of the standing of the Catholic Church was influential in establishing the legitimacy of the Nazi government; it is still in force in Germany today.
+Also in 1933, soon after gaining power, the Nazis negotiated the Reichskonkordat with the Vatican, with the future Pope Pius XII signing.
+The Concordat with an organisation of the standing of the Catholic Church was influential in establishing the legitimacy of the new Nazi government; it is still in force in Germany today.

 Article 21 gave the Catholic Church what it most wants, control over children’s education, saying: